-Suppliers (as for Yokogawa) shall recognize the International Labour Organization (ILO) and strive to protect the human rights of workers and to interact with workers with dignity and respect.
-This applies to all type of workers (not only direct employees).
+Suppliers (as for Yokogawa) shall refer to International norms on human rights, such as the International Covenants on Human Rights, the United Nations Guiding Principles on Business and Human Rights, and the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work of the ILO and strive to protect the human rights of workers and to interact with workers with dignity and respect.
+This applies to all types of workers (not only direct employees).